 We’re combining two reader favorite cookie recipes into one to create today’s double chocolate chip swirl cookies:

-- Indulgent chocolate white chocolate cookies (this dough is my inside out chocolate chip cookies recipe)
+- Indulgent chocolate white chocolate cookies.
+(This dough is my inside out chocolate chip cookies recipe, which is the same dough I use for double chocolate chip cookies.)

 Best of Both Cookie Worlds: